 Remember, it’s important that you don’t send NPS surveys to the same customers twice within a short span of time.
 This can be a little too much for customers.
 Random samples of new customers also help to provide more accurate feedback.

-How to Improve Net Promoter Score
+How to improve Net Promoter Score

 Of course, measuring your NPS is only half of the story.
 Once you’ve measured your NPS, you need to know how your business can start improving.